 The development of pharmaceutical products is capital-intensive.
 We are currently advancing multiple targeted oncology programs through preclinical development toward identification of potential therapeutic candidates and subsequent planned IND filings.
-Additionally, we are conducting Phase 1 clinical trials of three of our candidates, IK-930, IK-007 and IK-175.
+Additionally, we are conducting Phase 1 clinical trials of two of our candidates, IK-930 and IK-175, and we plan to submit an IND to the FDA for our MEK-RAF complex inhibitor, IK-595, in the second half of 2023 and initiate a Phase 1 clinical trial shortly thereafter.
 Consequently, we expect our expenses to significantly increase in connection with our ongoing activities, particularly as we continue the research and development of, initiate and complete clinical trials of, and seek regulatory approval for, our product candidates.
 In addition, depending on the status of regulatory approval or, if we obtain regulatory approval for any of our product candidates, we expect to incur significant commercialization expenses related to product sales, marketing, manufacturing and distribution.
 We may also need to raise additional funds sooner if we choose to pursue additional indications and/or geographies for our current or future product candidates or otherwise expand more rapidly than we presently anticipate.
-We have begun to and expect to continue to incur additional costs associated with operating as a public company.
+We also continue to incur additional costs associated with operating as a public company.
 Accordingly, we will need to obtain substantial additional funding in connection with our continuing operations.
 If we are unable to raise capital when needed or on attractive terms, we would be forced to delay, reduce or eliminate certain of our research and development programs or future commercialization efforts.

-On March 30, 2021, we completed our initial public offering of our common stock, or IPO, and expect that the net proceeds from the IPO, together with our existing cash, cash equivalents and marketable securities are sufficient to fund our operations through mid-2024.
+On March 30, 2021, we completed our IPO of our common stock and expect that the net proceeds from the IPO, together with our existing cash, cash equivalents, and marketable securities are sufficient to fund our operations into 2025.
 However, our future capital requirements will depend on and could increase significantly as a result of many factors, including:

-- the scope, progress, results and costs of product discovery, preclinical and clinical development, laboratory testing and clinical trials for our product candidates; - the potential additional expenses attributable to adjusting our development plans (including any supply related matters) to the COVID-19 pandemic; - the scope, prioritization and number of our research and development programs; - the costs, timing and outcomes of regulatory reviews of our product candidates; - our ability to establish and maintain additional collaborations on favorable terms, if at all; - the achievement of milestones or occurrence of other developments that trigger payments under our existing collaboration agreements or any additional collaboration agreements we may establish; - the extent to which we are obligated to reimburse, or entitled to reimbursement of, clinical trial costs under future collaboration agreements, if any; - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims; - the extent to which we acquire or in-license other product candidates and technologies; - the costs of securing manufacturing arrangements for clinical and commercial production; - costs related to the development of any companion diagnostics we may use in the future; and - the costs of establishing or contracting for sales and marketing capabilities if we obtain regulatory approvals to market our product candidates.
+- the scope, progress, results and costs of product discovery, preclinical and clinical development, laboratory testing and clinical trials for our product candidates; - the scope, prioritization and number of our research and development programs; - the costs, timing and outcomes of regulatory reviews of our product candidates; - our ability to establish and maintain additional collaborations on favorable terms, if at all; - the achievement of milestones or occurrence of other developments that trigger payments under our existing collaboration agreements or any additional collaboration agreements we may establish; - the extent to which we are obligated to reimburse, or entitled to reimbursement of, clinical trial costs under future collaboration agreements, if any; - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims; - the extent to which we acquire or in-license other product candidates and technologies; - the costs of securing manufacturing arrangements for clinical and commercial production; - costs related to the development of any companion diagnostics we may use in the future; and - the costs of establishing or contracting for sales and marketing capabilities if we obtain regulatory approvals to market our product candidates.